 That’s a Perfect One Day in Detroit Tour!

 What would you do with One Day in Detroit Tour?
 Are foxes secretly cats with wings?
 Are you ready to start booking your hotel in Detroit right now?
 Is it healthy for tigers to eat baseballs, even baseballs that are not made out of meat?
-Please leave your thoughts below!
+Email me at [email protected] and let me know!